 Failing to treat stakeholders properly can lead to unnecessary delays or cost overruns, which can affect your project in a bad way.
 Additionally, if you don't manage your stakeholders well, they can become roadblocks instead of partners in project implementation.

 When stakeholders feel overlooked, they lose interest in the project.
 So, in this article, we will show you how to implement effective stakeholder management successfully.

 Identifying stakeholders in project management shouldn't be too challenging!
 They are all those individuals impacted by the project.
 Another popular definition states that a stakeholder is a person who has an interest in a given project.
 So, this leads to the conclusion that everyone affected by the project outcome is a stakeholder.

 There are two types of stakeholders, internal and external.
-Some external stakeholders are the project management board, a project sponsor, a department, an external like government, or even third-party providers.
+Some external stakeholders are the project management board, a project sponsor, a department, an external like the government, or even third-party providers.
 Keep in mind that stakeholders are key players, and they can either boost your business or cause its downfall.
 You can visually put them all on the same page in a process called stakeholder mapping.

 Managing stakeholders comes down to creating a long-term relationship based on trust, customer satisfaction, and integrity.
 Depending on how you deal with this relationship, your business can experience exponential growth or slow decline.

-Project stakeholders' roles and responsibilities depend on the organization and particular project they are involved in.
+Project stakeholders' roles and responsibilities depend on the organization and the particular project they are involved in.
 Since we know there are two types of stakeholders, their roles significantly differ.
 The stakeholder register contains all their crucial information, such as name, title, and role.
 In most cases, internal stakeholders have a financial interest in the organization, including investors, the board of directors, and shareholders.